← All posts

 Most companies skip governance, attempt hygiene sporadically, and never measure quality.
 The result is a CRM that everyone uses but nobody trusts.

 RevOps owns this because RevOps sits at the intersection of every function that depends on CRM data: sales, marketing, customer success, and finance.
 Nobody else has the cross-functional visibility to define standards, enforce them, and measure the impact.
 If RevOps doesn't own data hygiene, nobody does.
+For more on how this fits into the broader RevOps mandate, see our revenue operations guide.

 The revenue cost of dirty CRM data